FerdinandNathaniel/DPC/Overdrachtsdoc.md

     This is the 4-weekly meeting with all members of the DPC, this currently includes:
     - student members (3)
     - staff members (3)
-    - advisory members (Nav, chair of education CognAC, international first year student)
+    - advisory members (Nav, chief of education CognAC, international first year student)
     - secretary (Lieve)

 - **Student DPC meeting**